scienceopen/hist-utils/README.rst

   cp_parents              Copies files to target, making directories as needed in Python -- acts like ``cp --parents`` in Bash empty_file              creates/overwrites empty file in Python includes making directories as needed.
-Like ``>myfile`` in Bash walktree                recursive filename search in Python like GNU Find in Bash
+Like ``>myfile`` in Bash

-  rawDMCreader            Reads .DMCdata files output by the DMC and HiST networked optical auroral observation systems getRawInd               for ``.DMCdata`` video files, lists the first and last raw frame indices in file findstars               detects stars and plots detections in image normframe               Given an 8-bit, 16-bit, or float image, normalize to [0..1] data range sixteen2eight           converts a 16-bit image to 8-bit image
+  rawDMCreader            Reads .DMCdata files output by the DMC and HiST networked optical auroral observation systems getRawInd               for ``.DMCdata`` video files, lists the first and last raw frame indices in file normframe               Given an 8-bit, 16-bit, or float image, normalize to [0..1] data range sixteen2eight           converts a 16-bit image to 8-bit image